BARRETTMEAG/GroupBProject/Milestone 3/README.txt

 This program is written in python and is available through github.

-## The program uses the `tkinter` library for testing.
-You can install it using the following command:
+## The program uses the `tkinter` library for GUI.
+Tkinter is typically included in Python and does not need to be installed.

-import tkinter as tk
-from tkinter import filedialog, messagebox, ttk

 ## How to Launch the Application
 1. Open a terminal or command prompt.